How to fix YouTube theater mode

 The Custom Solution

-So, YouTube features a so-called theater mode.
-However, I find it somewhat odd due to the bulky black bars on both sides and the limited height of the video.
-Thankfully, we can adjust this with pure CSS.
-To achieve the ideal windowed fullscreen mode, we simply need to stretch the video vertically to eliminate of the black bars, and then hide the top menu bar where the logo and search box are located.
+YouTube features a so-called theater mode.
+However, I find it somewhat odd due to the bulky black bars on both sides and the limited height of the video, which isn’t 100%.
+Thankfully, we can adjust it with pure CSS.
+To achieve the perfect windowed fullscreen mode, we simply need to stretch the video vertically to eliminate of the black bars, and then hide the top menu bar where the logo and search box are located.
 Here’s the CSS code to do it:

 height: 100vh !important;